Bakar31/SGPA-Calculator/README.md

 <p>
 After the examination, the majority of students can anticipate the outcome.
 Likewise for me.
-After completing the semester's final exams, I attempt to calculate my possible CGPA.
+After completing the semester's final exams, I attempt to calculate my possible SGPA.
-Calculating the CGPA is a tedious undertaking.
+Calculating the SGPA is a tedious undertaking.
 Therefore, I developed this basic web calculator.
 This project's primary objective is to simplify the calculation of CGPA.
 Calculation method is based on the system of <strong>Rajshahi University of Engineering & Technology</strong> <a href="https://www.ruet.ac.bd/" target="_blank">RUET</a>
 </p>